Dinakar-Dasari/Helm/readme.md

        + Sends these YAMLs to Kubernetes using kubectl apply internally
        + Tracks this deployment as a release (with versioning)

-   +  `helm upgrade:` If you already ran helm install, you don’t need to install again.
+   +  `helm upgrade nginx .:` If you already ran helm install, you don’t need to install again.
 Use helm upgrade to update the existing release.
        + When you Change the chart, Change the values file, Change configs

    +  `helm rollback:` Goes back to a previous version of the release.
 You did helm upgrade and your app broke → use helm rollback to revert.